Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 }
 ```

-- `dataCoins` is a const variable but you can change his value with `setDataCoins`
+- `dataCoins` is a const variable but you can change its value with `setDataCoins`
 - `dataCoins` is an array of objects

 TIPS: